 - The Art of Expressing Your Needs

-Episode Introduction: Expressing Your Needs
+The Scary Beauty of Expressing Your Needs

 What about all those moments where there’s something you want to say, something you want to share, something you want to ask for, and it’s just too hard, and it’s just too scary.
 Stay tuned to the Deeper Dating Podcast and we’re going to explore the power and importance of those moments and what to do when you’re in that situation.